Mesosaurus/RepData_PeerAssessment1/PA1_template.md

 ---
-title: "Peer Assessment 1"
+title: "Reproducible Research - Peer Assessment 1"
 author: "Stephen Lee"
 date: "November 15, 2015"
 output: html_document
 ---

-###What is the mean total number of steps taken per day?
+###Part 1: Loading and Preprocessing the data
-The first part of this peer assessment is to compute the mean and median of the total number of steps every day.
-First, let's load the "Activity Monitoring" dataset and get a feel for the data.
+Before performing any computations, let's load the "Activity Monitoring" dataset and get a feel for the data.

 ```r